microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDeviceRegisteredUser.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The `Get-EntraDeviceRegisteredUser` cmdlet gets a registered user for a Microsoft Entra ID device.
+the `Get-EntraDeviceRegisteredUser` cmdlet gets a registered user for a Microsoft Entra ID device.

-## EXAMPLES
+## Examples

 ### Example 1: Retrieve the registered user of a device